zoe-codez/home-assistant.io/source/_integrations/go2rtc.markdown

   type: string
 {% endconfiguration %}

+If you using the go2rtc server managed by Home Assistant, please be aware that all ports are prefixed by `1` compared to the default port settings to avoid port conflicts:
+- Api port `1984` becomes `11984`
+- WebRTC port `8555` becomes `18555`

 {% warning %}

-The `debug_ui` should only be enabled during debugging as it will expose port 1984 without any authentication!
+The `debug_ui` should only be enabled during debugging as it will expose port 11984 without any authentication!
 Please disable the `debug_ui` immediately after debugging.

 {% endwarning %}